 - the individual spends fewer than 16 days in the UK,

-- if UK resident in any of the previous three tax years, the individual spends fewer than 46 days in the UK,
+- if UK resident in none of the previous three tax years, the individual spends fewer than 46 days in the UK,

 - the individual works full time overseas, and spends fewer than 91 days in the UK each year (excluding qualifying days under the ‘deeming rule’ - see below), and of which fewer than 31 days are workdays.
 There are detailed guidelines as to how full time work overseas is determined which require consideration of all the facts (including periods of leave from work).